 The unseen contaminants that fill indoor air can be detrimental to one’s health.
 Second-hand smoke, dust and microscopic carpet fibers are among the pollutants that can aggravate the symptoms of allergy and asthma sufferers and lead to coughs, headaches, eye irritation and other complaints.
 Contaminants exist in residential and commercial structures; children and the elderly are particularly susceptible to the effects of these impurities.

-The Carrier and Bryant air purifiers and cleaners offered by our Comfort24-7 dealers will help you make sure your indoor air is as clean as it can be.
+The Carrier and Bryant air purifiers and cleaners offered by Comfort24-7 will help you make sure your indoor air is as clean as it can be.
 Americans spend 90 percent of their time indoors, so it is essential to make sure the indoor air quality is fresh and pure.

 The terms air purifier and air cleaner refer to the same thing: a device that removes impurities and contaminants from indoor air.
 Air purifiers can be portable or attached to the HVAC system in a home or business and are categorized by the technology they use.
 The best air purifier uses HEPA (high efficiency particulate arresting) technology.
 A HEPA air purifier traps up to 99 percent of airborne impurities and captures particles as small as 0.3 micrometers.
 The MERV rating (minimum efficiency reporting value), which ranges from one to 16, measures the effectiveness of an air cleaner.
 A higher MERV rating means the air cleaner captures more particles.